Scale invariant radiative neutrino mass model: Scale invariant scotogenic model

 If $\eta$ and $N_{2,3}$ have nearly degenerate mass, eq.~(\ref{etan-mass}) suggests $\lambda_{\eta\phi}\sim 2y_{N_{2,3}}^2$ and then the last two terms in both ${\cal A}$ and a denominator of eq.~(\ref{phivev}) cancel each other in the case $y_{N_1}\ll y_{N_{2,3}}$.\footnote{We discuss the assumption $M_1\ll M_{2,3}$ in the part for the mass generation of active neutrinos later.} In that case, their contribution could be suppressed to the same order or less compared with the one from $\lambda_{\phi S}$ when $\lambda_\phi, |\lambda_{H\phi}|\ll\lambda_{\phi S}$ is satisfied.
 We can expect that the VEV $v_\phi$ of $\phi$ described by $\phi_0$ could take a value in TeV regions if couplings $\lambda_\phi$ and $\lambda_{\phi S}$ are fixed appropriately.

 In order to determine a VEV of $H$, we consider a perturbative expansion of the effective potential $V_{\rm eff}$ with respect to $x$ around the minimum $\phi_0$ given in eq.(\ref{phivev}).
 For this purpose, we consider to expand it by $\epsilon$ which is formally introduced by replacing of $x$ and $\lambda_{H\phi}$ with $\epsilon x$ and $\epsilon^2\lambda_{H\phi}$, respectively \cite{cust1,cust2}.
 This expansion guarantees the condition (\ref{flat}) since this replacement keeps it unchanged.
 We pick up higher order terms of $x$ by applying this expansion method up to $\epsilon^4$ terms.
-As a result of integration of $S$ whose mass is given by $m_S^2=\frac{1}{2}\lambda_{\phi S}v_\phi^2$, we can derive the effective scalar potential ${\cal V}$ which can be connected to the scalar potential of the scotogenic model.
+As a result of this procedure, we can derive the effective scalar potential ${\cal V}$ at $\mu$ which includes the scalar potential of the ordinary scotogenic model as its part.
 Such scalar potential ${\cal V}$ is found to be written as

-where $k$ in the last term runs $\eta$, $N_j$ and the SM contents and $C_k=\frac{3}{2} (\frac{5}{6})$ for scalars and fermions (vector bosons).
-Since it is considered to correspond to the scalar potential of the scotogenic model given as